calliope-project/data-module-template/README.md

     pixi global install copier
     ```

 2. Use `copier` to build a project with this template.
+A new module will be created in a subdirectory corresponding to the module name you chose inside the given `destination_path`.

     ```shell
     copier copy https://github.com/calliope-project/data-module-template.git ./destination_path/